 We’ve all been there — you have a project you need to complete, and despite the logical part of your brain telling you it needs to get done, the rest wants to rewatch The Office or take a personality quiz about what type of cupcake matches your cat’s personality.
-We at Climb Credit understand how strong the pull of procrastination can be, so we put together some helpful tips to fight back.
+We at Climb Credit understand how strong the pull of procrastination can be, so we put together some helpful tips to fight back and avoid procrastination.

 1. Listen to music